 Patient review and coordination

 The PRC program may assign the client to a specific provider(s) chosen either by the client or assigned by the program.
-Clients can be assigned to one primary care provider, one pharmacy, one hospital for nonemergency care, one narcotic prescriber or any combination of these providers.
-The assigned provider will coordinate the client's medical needs, and monitor and educate clients about the appropriate use of services.
+Clients can be assigned to one primary care provider (PCP), one pharmacy, one controlled substances prescriber or any combination of these providers.
+The assigned PCP will coordinate the client's health care needs, and monitor and educate clients about the appropriate use of services.

 Why am I on this program?

-The program has looked at your use of medical services, and our information and records show that you either over used or did not use medical services correctly.
-Out of concern for your health and safety we're trying to coordinate the care you're getting.
+The program has looked at your use of health care services, and our information and records show that you may have either overused or did not use health care services appropriately.
+Out of concern for your health and safety, this program is here to support coordination of the care you're getting.

 When can I change providers?

 You're assigned to a provider for at least one year.
 After one year you can choose to change to a different provider.
-Also, if you move out of the area or your provider moves out of the area, you can change your provider by calling a PRC program specialist.
-If your provider decides they can no longer manage your care, you'll need to contact your program specialist so we can help you find a new provider.
+If you move out of the area or your provider moves out of the area or your provider can no longer manage your care, you can change your providers.
+To change a provider, you need to call your PRC program.

 Do I need a referral for every provider?